 Exports.
 If fuel reported in the LRT-CBTS is subsequently exported out of California, the export must be reported in the LRT-CBTS by the entity responsible for reporting export as described in subsection 95483(a).

 Reporting Fuel Blends.
 When reporting export of fuel blends, the amount of each blendstock shall be reported in the LRT-CBTS.
-If the accurate blend percentage of each blendstock is not known then default blend percentage values provided on the LCFS web site shall be used for reporting the exports.
+If the accurate blend percentage of each blendstock is not known then default blend percentage values provided on the LCFS website shall be used for reporting the exports.
 Default blend percentage values are based on prior year average values.

 Substitute Pathways.
 When an FPC is not available for reporting a fuel in the LRT-CBTS, a fuel reporting entity must use the Substitute pathway corresponding to its fuel type, pursuant to section 95488.9(d).